DenisKarakchiev/-Smooth_Minimal-/README.md

 - Go to 'Settings' (ctrl+alt+s by default) -> 'Editor' -> 'Color Scheme'
 - Press the icon in the right of name of your current color scheme
 - Choose 'import scheme'
-- Select file Smooth_Minimal.jar and press Apply in settings window
+- Select file Smooth_Minimal.jar or Smooth_Minimal.icls and press Apply in settings window
 Here you go!